National Council of Resistance of Iran (NCRI)

 The council accepts national capitalism and the bazaar, private ownership and enterprise, as well as private investment.
 It emphasizes the need to utilize the latest scientific and technical achievements and views relations with industrial countries as necessary to reconstruct Iran’s economy.

 Freedom of Religion:

 The NCRI believes in the separation of Church and State.
 According to its ratifications, “all forms of discrimination against the followers of various religions and denominations in the enjoyment of their individual and social rights are prohibited.
-No citizen shall enjoy any privileges or be subject to any deprivations with respect to nomination for election, suffrage, employment, education, becoming a judge or any other individual or social rights, for reason of belief or non-belief in particular religion or denomination.”
+No citizen shall enjoy any privileges or be subject to any deprivations with respect to the nomination for election, suffrage, employment, education, becoming a judge, or any other individual or social rights, for the reason of belief or non-belief in a particular religion or denomination.”